- Introduction to Rental Property Maintenance

 You’ll get peace of mind knowing someone is handling repairs while you’re gone — 24/7.
 Then you can focus on what matters most: you & your family.

-#2: I’m A Long-Distance Investor, How Do I Manage Maintenance Coordination?
+#2: I’m A Long-Distance Investor, How Do I Manage Premium Maintenance?

-We commonly hear from long-distance investors that they manage maintenance for the properties they live close by to, but the out-of-state property is losing 7% to a property manager.
-Yikes!
+We commonly hear from long-distance investors that the out-of-state property can lose 7% to a property manager.

-If you choose to outsource maintenance coordination, you save your money and still get the same peace of mind.
+If you choose to outsource premium maintenance, you save your money and still get the same peace of mind.

-As mentioned above, you can tap into a network of vetted contractors and see the status of repairs from your RentRedi dashboard, so you know where & how your money is being spent.
+As mentioned above, you can tap into a network of vetted contractors and see the status of repairs from your RentRedi dashboard.
+Then, you know where and how your money is being spent.
 Plus, they follow up with tenants to ensure the job was done and done well.

 #3: What are the price rates for different maintenance issues?